-The pharmacy will automatically fill and deliver new prescriptions it receives from health care providers, without checking with you first, if either: $\hfill \square$ You used mail-order services with this plan in the past, or ☐ You sign up for automatic delivery of all new prescriptions received directly from health care providers.
-You may request automatic delivery of all new prescriptions at any time by phone or
+The pharmacy will automatically fill and deliver new prescriptions it receives from health care providers, without checking with you first, if either: Very used seed and a region of the this plan is the past of

+Ш fou used mail-order services with this plan in the past, or You sign up for automatic delivery of all new prescriptions received directly from health care providers.
+You may request automatic delivery of all new prescriptions at any time by phone or mail.